It’s the end of the semester. Let’s play a game.

 Solange – “Cranes in the Sky”

 There isn’t much I can wax poetic about Solange’s new album that hasn’t been waxed and polished already by critics many times more qualified than little old me.
 I’ll try though: it’s timely, it’s audacious, it’s sonically sublime, it teems with vivid emotions running through intersections of race, kinship, history, grief and healing with intense inner and outer scope.
-Anyway, “Cranes in the Sky” is a sweetly somber portrayal of futility.
+“Cranes in the Sky,” a personal standout from A Seat at the Table, is a sweetly somber portrayal of futility.
 Even as Solange acknowledges the fruitlessness of her attempts to push away pain, she displays a steely resolve to rebuild herself from the wreckage of her grief.
 As shown in the music video, the raw material for this reconstruction can, in part, be found in the strength of family ties.
 All lyrics and symbolism aside (not that they ever should be), both the song and video are genuinely gorgeous pieces of art.

 Kim Jung Mi – “Haenim” (The Sun)